datamoj/datamoj.github.io/_posts/2020-04-16-they-keep-you-safe.md

 	<p><i>The Dalí Museum, St. Petersburg, FL, photograph from expedia.com</i></p>
 	</div>
 	<div class="step" data-step="24">
-	 <p>Your brother hurts you, one nightmare says.
-You’re hurting yourself, says another.
+	<p><i>Your brother hurts you,</i> one nightmare says. <i>You’re hurting yourself,</i> says another.
 And no matter how carefully-constructed the justifications, the logic, the decisions of who I want to be and how I want to be—the nightmares always win.</p>
 	</div>
 	<div class="step" data-step="25">
 	 <p>To talk—a painstaking, blasphemous ritual.
 Even when you’re sick of the sound of your own voice.
 Even when you don’t want your words to be important.</p>
 <p>You give shapes to them.
 You give names to them.
-You cradle them and nurture them; you smother them; you leave them in the woods to die.<p>
+You cradle them and nurture them; you smother them; you leave them in the woods to die.</p>
 	<p><i>I love you.
 You know this,</i> my partner says, the way they had so many times before.
 Except this time, it meant something slightly different.
 Not in essence, but in practice. <i>We’ll work on it.</i></p>
 	</div>
 	<div class="step" data-step="26">